Learning Real-World Image De-Weathering with Imperfect Supervision: Introduction

-Experiments are conducted with RainRobust~\cite{ba2022not} and Restormer~\cite{zamir2022restormer} models on GT-Rain-Snow~\cite{ba2022not,zhang2023weatherstream} and WeatherStream~\cite{zhang2023weatherstream} datasets.
-With the proposed method, the quantitative and qualitative results of the existing de-weathering models are effectively improved, while not increasing any inference cost.
+Experiments are conducted with RainRobust~\cite{ba2022not} and Restormer~\cite{zamir2022restormer} models on GT-Rain-Snow~\cite{ba2022not} and WeatherStream~\cite{zhang2023weatherstream} datasets.
+With the proposed method, the quantitative and qualitative results of existing de-weathering models are greatly improved, while not increasing any inference cost.

 The main contributions are as follows: \begin{itemize} \item In real-world de-weathering datasets, the content inconsistencies between degraded and labeled images hurt the performance of de-weathering models, and we propose a unified and novel solution for various inconsistencies. \item We first feed multiple frames into Consistent Label Constructor (CLC) to generate a pseudo-label consistent with input content, and then combine the pseudo- and original labels for supervising the de-weathering model by the Information Allocation Strategy (IAS). \item Experiments demonstrate that our proposed method enhances the performance of existing de-weathering models without incurring additional inference costs. \end{itemize}